sitespeedio/sitespeed.io/docs/video/index.md

 * Lets place the TOC here
 {:toc}

+## Getting started with Sitespeed.io using Docker
+Jonathan do a quick run how you can use Docker to run sitespeed.io.

+<div class="youtube-player" data-id="0xAdxCUX2Po"></div>

 ## Compare HAR files using compare.sitespeed.io
 Peter shows us how you can compare HAR files using [https://compare.sitespeed.io](https://compare.sitespeed.io).